shiruken/hackintosh/README.md

 # Hackintosh v3
 Installation guide for my dual-boot Hackintosh v3 build running macOS Catalina and Windows 10.

-* `EFI`: Copy of EFI folder from EFI partition on boot drive
+* `EFI`: Copy of EFI directory from the EFI partition of boot drive

 ## The Build